-PRISMA is an Earth Observation System launched in 2019 with innovative, electro-optical instrumentation that combines a hyperspectral sensor with a medium-resolution panchromatic camera.

-PRISMA (PRecursore IperSpettrale della Missione Applicativa - Hyperspectral Precursor of the Application Mission) is an Earth observation satellite for monitoring of natural resources and atmospheric characteristics (information on land cover and crop status, pollution quality of inland waters, status of coastal zones and the Mediterranean Sea. soil mixture and carbon cycle).
+prisma PRISMA is an Earth Observation System launched in 2019 with innovative, electrooptical instrumentation that combines a hyperspectral sensor with a medium-resolution panchromatic camera.
+PRISMA (PRecursore IperSpettrale della Missione Applicativa - Hyperspectral Precursor of the Application Mission) is an Earth observation satellite for monitoring of natural resources and atmospheric characteristics (information on land cover and crop status, pollution quality of inland waters, status of coastal zones and the Mediterranean Sea, soil mixture and carbon cycle).
 PRISMA has been launched on 22 March 2019 on board a VEGA rocket.
 PRISMA is a scientific and demonstrative mission lead by ASI.
-It will play a significant role in the upcoming international scenario of

-Earth observation, both for scientific community and for end users, thanks to the capability to acquire worldwide a large amount of data with a very high spectral resolution and in a wide range of spectral wavelengths.
+It will play a significant role in the upcoming international scenario of Earth observation, both for scientific community and for end users, thanks to the capability to acquire worldwide a large amount of data with a very high spectral resolution and in a wide range of spectral wavelengths.
 PRISMA provides the capability to acquire, downlink and archive images of all Hyperspectral/Panchromatic channels totaling 200,000 Km2 daily almost on the entire worldwide area, acquiring square Earth tiles of 30 km by 30 km.
 The combined hyperspectral and panchromatic products enable the capabilities of recognition of the geometric characteristics of a scene and may provide detailed information about the chemical composition of materials and objects on the Earth surface, giving enormous impacts to remote sensing applications.
 The PRISMA system includes ground and space segments.
 The PRISMA mission can operate in two modes, a primary mode and a secondary mode.
 The primary mode of operation is the collection of hyperspectral and panchromatic data from specific individual targets requested by the users.
 In the secondary mode of operation, the mission will have an established ongoing 'background' task that will acquire imagery to fill up the entire system resources availability.
 Daily planning should always include the user acquisition requests and enough background (systematic acquisitions) to guarantee the full usage of the entire system resources.
 The PRISMA payload consists in a hyperspectral/panchromatic camera with VNIR (Visible and Near-InfraRed) and SWIR (ShortWave InfraRed) detectors.
 This imaging spectrometer is able to acquire in a continuum of spectral bands ranging from 400 to 2505 nm (from 400 nm to 700 nm in VNIR and from 920 nm to 2505 nm in SWIR) with 30 m of spatial resolution and a medium resolution PAN (Panchromatic Camera, from 400 nm to 700 nm) with 5 m resolution.
 The PRISMA Hyperspectral sensor utilizes the prism to obtain the dispersion of incoming radiation on a 2-D matrix detectors in order to acquire several spectral bands of the same ground strip.
 The "instantaneous" spectral and spatial dimensions (across track) of the spectral cube are given directly by the 2-D detectors, while the "temporal" dimension (along track) is given by the satellite motion (push broom scanning concept).
+The dissemination of PRISMA data has opened the mission portal (https://prisma.asi.it/) on May 2020, releasing the products to the user community with a quasi-open and free license.
+At present time such community has grown to more than 1100 users exploiting an archive actually containing 146000 hyperspectral images, acquired all over the world lands.
+In 2022 some upgrades of the PRISMA mission are foreseen: a new data policy allowing (under some conditions) the commercial exploitation of the data, a Toolbox supporting an easy ingestion and visualization of the products and finally the enabling of the best geometric accuracy (15m CE90 on L2x products) allowed by the system.